 About therapies and supports for autistic children

-Below is a summary of the main types of therapies and supports for autistic children.
-This is just one way to categorise therapies and supports, and you’ll find that some therapies and supports are based on others or combine others.
+Below is a summary of the main types of therapies and supports for autistic children, using behavioural, developmental, family-based, medical and alternative categories.
+This is just one way to categorise therapies and supports, and you’ll find that some therapies and supports are based on or combine others.

-In each category below, we also look at what the research says about whether these therapies and supports work.
-Behavioural and developmental therapies and supports have the best outcomes for most autistic children.
-And all therapies and supports work best with family input.
+In each category below, we also look at what the research says about whether therapies and supports help autistic children.
+Behavioural and developmental therapies and supports seem to help the most.
+And therapies and supports are most helpful when there’s family input.

 The therapies and supports you choose will depend on what’s right for your child.
-Ideally, professionals will work with you to find an approach that helps your child develop, thrive and reach their goals and that also suits your family’s circumstances.
+Ideally, professionals will help you find an approach that makes the most of your child’s strengths and the way they naturally do things.
+This can help your child learn, develop and thrive.

 Behavioural therapies and supports